-This vegan Christmas Tree Pull-Apart Bread is a stunning centerpiece for the holidays!
-The brioche-style bread buns are packed with herbs and naturally colored with spinach.
+This vegan Christmas Tree Pull-Apart Bread is a stunning side dish or appetizer for your holiday table!
+The brioche-style bread rolls are packed with herbs and naturally colored with spinach.

 Notes about the ingredients